 How efficient are these homes?
 The Home Energy Rating System (HERS) Index is the industry standard by which a home's energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home's energy performance.
 The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index,

 while a standard new home is awarded a rating of 100 (Lower is better, like golf).
 An efficient home can boast a score of 50.
-Our model home scored a 6!
-With a smaller energy appetite, these homes need fewer solar cells for power and heat.
+Our model home scored a projected 6 before construction, and has now proven a score of ZERO over the last year!

 Do you have any home designs?
 YES!
 Click on this link to see 15 home designs.

 Nearly any home design can be made with SIP's, so if you have something else in mind, let us know.

 Tell me more about the community center.
 We will design each new community with an eye on solving issues.
 One issue is that people don't get to know their neighbors like they used to.
 We can create opportunities for connecting with each other with a central Community Center with indoor and outdoor seating, and weekly events like "movie night", "Game night",

 "Weekly community dinner"...., so residents stay engaged with each other.

 How can I learn more?
 By leaving your name and e-mail address below, we can keep you updated with e-mails.

 Please put any questions in the message box that your have.
 That way they can be asked and answered in the e-mails for everyone.